top of page

 Program Impact

-Social Microfinance for Rural Women
+Social Microfinance Program

 Generous donations from board members and other leaders cover most of Learning Squared Liberia's administrative costs, so nearly all contributions to our organization are allocated directly to our programs and projects.
 Disbursement of funds and oversight of impact are overseen by a committed board of directors and management team.
 We are committed to maximizing the investments donors make in our mission.